The Legendary Penis of Drukpa Kunley in Bhutan

 A temple built in honour

 He buried the dog monster near Punakha and built a chorten (Bhutanese stupa) over it.
-Shortly after, a temple named Chimi Lhakhang was built behind the chorten to honour their fearless phallus-wielding hero .
+Shortly after, a temple named Chimi Lhakhang was built behind the chorten to honour their fearless phallus-wielding hero.
 The name of the temple was inspired by the event, ‘Chi Mi’ means ‘no dog’ and ‘Lhakhang’ means ‘temple’.

 Over the past 500 years, Chimi Lhakhang has become a place where couples come from all over the world when they are unable to conceive a child and wish for help.
-Upon arriving at the temple, they make their desire known to the resident monk, who gives them a blessing and walks them through a ritual in which a giant wooden phallus and a 500 year-old bow and arrow are lightly tapped on the couples’ heads.
+Upon arriving at the temple, they make their desire known to the resident monk.
+He gives them a blessing and walks them through a ritual in which a giant wooden phallus and a 500 year-old bow and arrow are lightly tapped on the couples’ heads.

 This is all done on the condition that one of two things will happen when the miracle baby is born, regarding the baby’s name.